 Establishment of the California Privacy Protection Agency

 The CPRA created the California Privacy Protection Agency (CPPA), which is tasked with creating and enforcing California's growing set of privacy and data protection laws.

 Learn more about the differences between the CPRA and CCPA.

 CCPA violators can be fined up to $2,500 for unintentional incidents and up to $7,500 for intentional refusal to comply.
 These fines can be applied per person or household without limit—while a single fine may seem rather small, at scale they're quite significant.

 Tech giants and large enterprise process data in massive quantities, so a per person infraction can add up to millions or even hundreds of millions of dollars.

 Take the 2017 Equifax breach, which involved the data of 15 million CA residents.
 If the breach occurred under the CCPA, it would have resulted in $1.5 billion in fines.

-At the start, CCPA compliance may feel like a daunting task, but the checklist below will give you a good idea of what's necessary and where to start.
+At the start, getting CPRA compliant may feel like a daunting task, but using the CPRA compliance checklist below will give you a good idea of what's necessary and where to start.